Kids Corner

 You may have wondered why an egg is a symbol of Easter.
 The reason we use an egg to represent Easter is because eggs represent new life.
 Have you ever seen a baby chick hatch?
 When the chick hatches, the egg cracks and a new little chick comes out.
 The empty egg shell is like the tomb where they put Jesus on Good Friday after he died.
 On Easter Sunday the tomb was empty and Jesus was alive.

-Click External link opens in new tab or windowhere to download our Kids Corner Easter craft activity sheet, designed by our own Carissa.
+Click here to download our Kids Corner Easter craft activity sheet, designed by our own Carissa.

 Making Palm Crosses